 As simple as that.

-CF session is as hard as usual, but somehow I’m enjoying it at maximum.
+CF session is as hard as usual, but somehow I’m enjoying it to the fullest.
 I have days when I can barely run the mile, and then I simply drag myself from one station to another.
 But today is different.
-Today I’m super planking as if there’s no tomorrow, and I jump like the craziest little goat in Africa, and… I’m feeling watched.
-Have you ever had this feeling you’re being watched?
-You cannot literally dot the I, but there’s a sort of burden which makes all your crazy butterflies in the stomach go mad in the same time, and that’s not good.
+Today I’m super planking as if there’s no tomorrow, and I am jumping like the craziest little goat in Africa, and… I’m feeling watched.
+Have you ever had the feeling that you’re being watched?
+You cannot literally dot the I, but there’s a sort of burden which makes all the crazy butterflies in your stomach go mad at the same time, and that’s not good.

 I open the door wide, and he enters my apartment.

-I close the door behind him and I grip my gown close to my wet skin.
-I decide to play the nonchalant card and I ask him if he wants a coffee.
+I close the door behind him and I grip my bathrobe to my wet body.
+I decide to play the nonchalant card and ask him if he wants a coffee.

 He must have been for a run, he’s all sweaty and extraordinary cool.
-Mr. CF guy is in my living room, reading his newspaper while he waits for the coffee.
+Mr. CF guy is in my living room, reading his newspaper while he waits for his coffee.

 ‘Some croissants would have been amazing.’

-I’ve been fantasizing about this man for almost a year.
+I’ve been fantasising about this man for almost a year.
 Maybe more.
 Time is of no relevance here.
-You can get infatuated with a pair of blue eyes and tens of years can pass by, and you’re in the same place, with your high heels, black suede shoes, strutting on the boulevard of your reminiscences…
+You can get infatuated with a pair of blue eyes and tens of years can pass by, and you’re in the same place, with your high heels, black suede shoes, strutting down the boulevard of your reminiscences…

 The coffee is ready and we are both drinking it in silence.